Important Legal Disclaimer

 Yield:

 Key point: Many people work out gross yield (looks great at 7-8%) and forget the costs.
-After mortgage, repairs, voids, and fees, that 8% gross becomes 2.3% net - a loss after tax.
+After mortgage, repairs, voids, and fees, that 8% gross becomes 2.3% net, which is a loss after tax.

 Location:

-- [ ] Schools (check Ofsted if targeting families)
+- [ ] Schools (check Ofsted if aiming at families).

 Property Type: